DmitryBondarenko1/solid-spoon/Console.md

  **Introduction**

-Console in IntelliJ IDEA is a much more advanced tool than a standard application console.
-Besides common functions like input and output it can change it's appearance according to your preferences and helps you code more efficiently with it's smart functions:
+Console in IntelliJ IDEA is a more advanced tool than a standard application console.
+Besides common functions like input and output it can change it's appearance according to your preferences and helps you write code more efficiently.

- - Code completion
- - Syntax check with inspections
- - Automated insertion of paired brackets, quotes and braces
- - Scrolling through the history of commands using the arrow keys
- - Quick documentation lookup

  **Selecting Color Scheme**